ashleve/ComputerScience/README.md

 # Computer Science
-My personal projects and resources.
+My random projects and resources.
 Feel free to use!